blockades/mmt_resources/Tools.md

 ### Terminal sharing

 [GNU Screen](https://www.gnu.org/software/screen/) is a terminal multiplexer which, among other things, allow multiple users to share the same terminal which can be useful for demonstrating things or helping each other with problems.
-See this [multiuser screen documentation](http://aperiodic.net/screen/multiuser)
+See this [multiuser screen documentation](http://aperiodic.net/screen/multiuser).
+You can also do this with [tmux](https://github.com/tmux/tmux/wiki).

 This can be combined with reverse ssh tunnelling (which sounds more complicated than it is) from some common remote server to allow people to access a local machine without worrying about setting up user accounts, forwarding ports, and not having a static IP address.